alex1115alex/Wearables-Telescope/README.md

 ## The shell

-The new shell is awesome 90% of the time.
+The new shell is awesome.
 It's basically the original except made to be as small as possible (form fit to the parts), and built around a 3D model of the original Google Glass frame.
-Unfortunately, the piece that holds the glasses on your nose (I'll call it the "nose stick") broke off in class which prompted me to make some adjustments afterwards.
-First and obviously - reenforcing the nose sticks - which was stupidly easy.
+It really gets close to the original Google Glass!

-The other problem was the device being all one piece.
-In the original new shell, if anything broke, the entire thing (besides the viewfinder) would need to be reprinted.
-Now, the viewfinder, computer module, and glasses are three separate parts held together by the M4 screw.
-Awesome!
+It comes in two pieces this time that can be screwed together - the "Computer" and "Glasses".
+This is a really awesome feature as it will allow me (and you!) to design your own "Glasses"... just use the same connector!